-How Bamboo Diapers Are Safe for Your Baby
+How Safe Are Bamboo Diapers for Your Baby?

 We put diapers on our babies for 2-3 years which results in us going through probably 1,000s of diapers in our baby’s lifetime.
 With that much exposure to your baby’s skin, it’s important to be aware of the potential issue about the material of the product your diapers are made out of.

 One of the best alternatives to potentially harmful fabrics and materials such as plastic and cotton is bamboo.
 This miracle plant is known to have numerous benefits to our environment and body, which is why it’s become an incredibly popular material to use for making diapers.
 The question shouldn’t be “are bamboo diapers safe for my baby?”, but instead “why are bamboo diapers better than conventional diapers?”

 Several chemicals that show up with more conventional diapers that virtually never show up in bamboo diapers include:

 - Chlorine (dioxins)

 Now, some of these chemicals may seem foreign and some familiar, but what’s important to note is that they can cause harm to your baby (and us!) and diaper companies often don’t mention these as ingredients to their diapers.
 When I found that out, I got pretty worried and a little upset, which led me to investigate what these chemicals really are.